hiroyalty/vaspay/ItREADME.md

 that developed the web service.

 However the code base is explicit and clearly show what we are trying to acheive.

+NOTE: The project is already complied, you will need jd-gui to get the source code. the important one is the centralpay.jar